-66. (1) The Compliance and Enforcement Committee may impose an administrative fine for failure to comply with a compliance notice as contemplated in section 65.
+65. (1) The Compliance and Enforcement Committee may impose an administrative fine for failure to comply with a compliance notice as contemplated in section 64.

-(2) An administrative fine imposed in terms of this section may not exceed the following values-
+(2) An administrative fine imposed in terms of this section may not exceed the following values:

-- (a) in the event of the implicated person being an organ of state failing to comply with the procurement provisions contained in Part 1 of Chapter VI of this Act, 10% of the value of the home building contract or the tender value; - (b) in the event of a homebuilder or developer who, without reasonable justification fails to rectify a major structural defect or roof leak pursuant to a claim against the home warranty fund to the satisfaction of the Council and the housing consumer, 100% of the aggregate of the payment made from the warranty fund, and any other costs incurred by the Council to ensure that the homebuilder rectifies the defect; or - (c) in any other event, a fine not exceeding- - (i) 10% of the implicated person's turnover for the period during which that person failed to comply with the compliance notice; or - (ii) the maximum fine prescribed by the Minister, whichever is the greater.
+- (a) In the event of the implicated person being an organ of state failing to comply with the procurement provisions contained in Part 1 of Chapter VI, 10 per cent of the value of the home building contract or the tender value; - (b) in the event of a homebuilder or developer who without reasonable justification fails to rectify a major structural defect or roof leak pursuant to a claim against the home warranty fund to the satisfaction of the Council and the housing consumer, 100 per cent of the aggregate of the payment made from the warranty fund, and any other costs incurred by the Council to ensure that 25 the homebuilder rectifies the defect; or - (c) in any other event, a fine not exceeding- - (i) 10 per cent of the implicated person's turnover for the period during which that person failed to comply with the compliance notice; or - (ii) the maximum fine prescribed by the Minister, - whichever is the greater.

-(3) When determining the amount of an appropriate administrative fine,the Compliance and Enforcement Committee must consider the following factors-
+(3) When determining the amount of an appropriate administrative fine, the Compliance and Enforcement Committee must consider the following factors:

-(a) the nature, duration, gravity and extent of the contravention;

-produced by Data Dynamics in terms of Government Printers' Copyright Authority No. 9595 dated 24 September 120 No. 4 2669 GOVERNMENT GAZETTE, 30 AUGUST 2019 (b) any loss or d amage suffered by any person as a result of the contravention; (c) the behaviou r of the respondent; (d) the market va alue of the home concerned, if applicable; as determined by a professional valuer registered with the South African Council for Property Valuers; (e) the level of p rofit derived from the instance of non-compliance; (f) the degree to which the implicated person has co-operated with the Council; and (g) the disciplina ry record of the respondent with the Council.
-(4) An administrative fine payable in terms of this section must be paid into the bank account of the Council.
-(5) The Minister must prescribe the maximum amount of an administrative fine, which amount may not be less than R1 000 000.00.
-(6) An order of the Compliance Enforcement Committee imposing an ä administrative fine has the legal status of an order of a court.
-Part 2
+- (a) The nature, duration, gravity and extent of the contravention; - (b) any loss or damage suffered by any person as a result of the contravention; 35 - (c) the behaviour of the respondent; - (d) the market value of the home concerned, if applicable, as determined by a professional valuer registered in terms of section 20 of the Property Valuers Profession Act, 2000 (Act No. 47 of 2000), or the building costs associated with the home concerned, or both; - (e) the level of profit derived from the instance of non-compliance; - (f) the degree to which the implicated person has co-operated with the Council; and - (g) the disciplinary record of the respondent with the Council.

+(4) An administrative fine payable in terms of this section must be paid into the bank 45 account of the Council.

+(5) The Minister-